 The strong communication system we have built ensures South Africans remain abreast of key developments that take place within the country.
-Our communication is helping citizens across the length and breadth of our nation to participate in, and enjoy the benefits of our hard-won democracy.
+Our communication is helping citizens across the length and breadth of our nation participate in, and enjoy the benefits of our hard-won democracy.

 In the communication space we have created relevant platforms and products to share critical information on government services and programmes as well as create opportunities to open the economy to more South Africans.

-As part of the Fourth Industrial Revolution (4IR), new technology brings together the physical and digital worlds.
+New technology as part of Fourth Industrial Revolution (4IR) brings together the physical and digital worlds.
 This will result in new avenues on how we communicate and interact with each other.

+This will impact on how the GCIS fulfils its constitutional mandate of informing the public of the work and programmes of government.
 Digital platforms, social media and new communication technology will allow communication to come alive through interactive engagement, lively pictures and live videos.